 third-party courts with universal jurisdiction);

-18.3 the authorities of Ukraine, to ensure that Ukrainian nationals
+18.3 the authorities of Ukraine to ensure that Ukrainian nationals

-ages of 18 and 60, suffer no legal consequences for such transfer upon
+the ages of 18 and 60, suffer no legal consequences for such transfer upon

 returning to Ukraine;

-18.4 the international community, to strengthen co-operation
+18.4 the international community to strengthen co-operation

 with the European Union in order to stop the crimes of forcible